 Zink paper has caveats.
 A few of the cameras — the Polaroid Snap Touch, the Kodak Printomatic and the HP Sprocket — use Zink thermal paper instead of actual film.
 Zink uses heat to activate colors in the paper, whereas photo paper has chemicals that are light-activated.
 We found Zink prints tended to be less vibrant overall.

-Its size made it convenient to carry around, and it performs well in low-light settings and did not even require a lighten mode to take some night shots in the yellow streetlamp of a park.
+At whatever distance I tried, pictures from the Lomo L'instant Glass Magellan were incredibly sharp.
+Its size made it convenient to carry around, and it performs well in low-light; it did not even require a lighten mode to take some night shots in the yellow streetlamp of a park.
 The only issue I had was with the close-up lens, which was a bit stubborn when I tried to remove it.

 The Snap Touch features a 10x optical zoom and comes with a tripod mount.
 The camera can pair with your smartphone via Bluetooth and has an app (iOS and Android) that offers additional photographic options, like text, borders, emojis and stickers.
 Unlike other instant cameras, which will automatically pump out a print even if it's snapped by accident, the Snap Touch lets you preview, choose, print or discard any shot so you waste less precious paper.